 Weakness of the veins and connective tissue

 Vein problems are very often inherited, and some patients will be predisposed to them from birth.
-In almost all cases the parents and grandparents are found to be afflicted by varicose veins.
+In almost all cases, the parents and grandparents are found to be afflicted by varicose veins.

-The vein walls can be too elastic, which makes them weaker and can lead to premature distension of the veins.
-Unfortunately, this congenital weakness of the connective tissue can not be corrected, however it is possible to prevent a worsening of the condition using compression stockings.
+The vein walls can be overly elastic, which makes them weaker and can give rise to premature dilation of the veins.
+Unfortunately, this congenital weakness of the connective tissue cannot be corrected, however it is possible to prevent a worsening of the condition using compression stockings.

 Venous insufficiency affects women more frequently than men.
 That is why you should start looking after the health of your veins from a young age.
 Wearing shoes with high heels, for example, hinders the movement of the ankle.
 This adversely affects the muscle pump causing the blood to accumulate.

-Hormonal influences such as the contraceptive pill, or the changes to the body during pregnancy, place women at increased risk of venous disorders.
+Hormonal influences such as the contraceptive pill or the changes to the body during pregnancy place women at increased risk of venous disorders.